JtamayoGH/PHYS230_continuumcoarsening_PNJT/README.md

 ## Patrick Noerr, Joshua Tamayo
 ## PHYS 230, University of California, Merced.
 # Code description
-This Jupyter Notebook (Python 3.7) is designed to solve the coupled convective Cahn-Hilliard and Navier-Stokes equation as described by Sabrina, et al., 2015 to model the coarsening dynamics of a binary liquid with active rotation.
+This Jupyter Notebook (Python 3.7) is designed to attempt solve the coupled convective Cahn-Hilliard and Navier-Stokes equation as described by Sabrina, et al., 2015 to model the coarsening dynamics of a binary liquid with active rotation.
 The composition (rotation) of each phase is normalized such that clockwise rotation = -1 and is color coded to be dark-blue, and counterclockwise rotation = 1 and is color coded to be bright yellow (see Examples below)

 ## Required libraries/modules